heratyian/software-development-lessons/dpi-01/dpi-01.md

 ---

 # What does it mean to "know how to code"?
 * There are so many different kinds of software — it's like saying you want to "learn science".
-Physics?
-Biology?
-Chemistry?
 * I think when people say they want to learn "how to code," what they generally mean is that they want to be able to build the kind of software that they themselves use on a daily basis.
 * Naturally, this is the kind of software that they are most familiar with.
 * If they are the entrepreneurial type, if they have ideas, these are the kind of ideas they'll have and want to implement.